jaishreerang/CloudProjectReport/README.md

 #### Likely and Ideally Accomplished

 We implemented PCA for feature selection.
-Based on the results with the current methods that we implemented we idetified future works implementation and methodology.
+Based on the results with the current methods that we implemented we identified future works implementation and methodology.

 #### Observations